-- Provost’s Professional Diversity Fellowship nomination form
+- Provost’s Professional Education Diversity Fellowship nomination form

 - Nomination letter from the program director.
-Letter should address the (1) nominee’s preparation, suitability, and high academic potential for success in the program, (2) how the nominee’s background, experiences and achievements will enhance the program and department environment as well as contribute to the University’s goal of promoting excellence through diversity, and (3) other financial support that the program will provide to the nominee (beyond the one-year Provost’s Professional Diversity Fellowship).
+Letter should address the (1) nominee’s preparation, suitability, and high academic potential for success in the program, (2) how the nominee’s background, experiences and achievements will enhance the program and department environment as well as contribute to the University’s goal of promoting excellence through diversity, and (3) other financial support that the program will provide to the nominee (beyond the one-year Provost’s Professional Education Diversity Fellowship).

 - Nominee's narrative statement on how their background, experiences, and achievements will contribute to the University's goal of promoting excellence through diversity.
-(Nominations may use nominee’s statement from the admission application or request one from the nominee.)
+(Nominators may use nominee’s statement from the admission application or request one from the nominee.)

-Please direct questions to Elizabeth Duykers (612-626-1027, firstname.lastname@example.org).
+Please direct questions to Diane Gihl (612-626-1027, firstname.lastname@example.org).

 Learn more about the DOVE Fellowship for graduate programs from the Graduate School Diversity Office.